kamu-data/kamu-docs/content/cli/cli-reference.md

 * `--url <URL>` — URL of a running JDBC server (e.g. jdbc:hive2://example.com:10000)
 * `-c`, `--command <CMD>` — SQL command to run
 * `--script <FILE>` — SQL script file to execute
+* `--output-path <OUTPUT_PATH>` — When set, result will be stored to a given path instead of being printed to stdout
+* `--records-per-file <RECORDS_PER_FILE>` — Number of records per file, if stored into a directory.
+It's a soft limit.
+For the sake of export performance the actual number records may be slightly different

 SQL shell allows you to explore data of all dataset in your workspace using one of the supported data processing engines.
 This can be a great way to prepare and test a query that you cal later turn into derivative dataset.

+Output path may be either file or directory.
+When a path contains extention, and no trailing separator, it is considered as a file.
+In all other cases a path is considered as a directory.
+Examples:
+ - `export/dataset.csv` is a file path
+ - `export/dataset.csv/` is a directory path
+ - `export/dataset/` is a directory path
+ - `export/dataset` is a directory path

 **Examples:**